thi-ng/umbrella/packages/paths/README.md

 ## About

-This library provides immutable, optimized path-based accessors for vanilla JS objects.
+This library provides immutable and mutable, optimized path-based accessors for vanilla JS objects.

 ## Installation